selwynpolit/d9book/book/development.md

 ---

+## Overview
+This section of the book is about your local development environment and the tools that I find most efficient and effective.

 ## Local Drupal site setup

 Local development is best done using containers and [DDEV](https://github.com/drud/ddev).
 Setting up a local site is a completely painless process.